JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 ### Data collection

-Data collection is a difficult task as hydrology and climatic data of EA often suffers from significant discontinuities.
+Data collection is a difficult task as climatic data of EA often suffers from significant discontinuities.
 The target is to collect at least 20 years of data for modelling, for which I exploited external data sources extensively if correlation analysis indicated good matching to the data of EA.

+#### Daily Mean Flow (m3/s)
 The schematic of the hydrology of the River Test downstream of Romsey, adopted from Environment Agency in 2011 from Environment Agency(EA):
 <p align="center">
 <img src="/plots/Hydrology map.jpg"  width="300" height="300" class="center">